connectome-neuprint/neuPrint/README.md

       Indicates that neuprint is being used in edit mode to alter data in an existing database (omit to skip).
       Default: false
+    --getSuperLevelRoisFromSynapses
+      Indicates that super level rois should be computed from synapses JSON and added to the Meta node.
+      Default: false
     --help

+    --indexBooleanRoiPropertiesOnly
+      Indicates that only boolean roi properties should be indexed.
+Requires the existing dataset to be completely loaded into neo4j. (omit to skip)
+      Default: false
     --loadNeurons
       Indicates that data from neurons JSON should be loaded to database (omit to skip)